Unrecognized

 This active breed loves to exercise, so any family wishing to adopt one should also enjoy being active, or at least be keen to get outdoors more.
 This high-energy dog needs lots of walks and access to the dog park.
 They also love tramping!

-The Goberian has a thick coat that can be wavy or straight, yet they don't shed too much, so they require little maintenance.
+The Goberian has a thick coat that can be wavy or straight, yet they don’t shed too much, so they require little maintenance.
 A simple brush several times a week through their double coat should do the trick with your dog most likely looking forward to the pamper!
-It also creates a great bonding experience between parents and fur baby!
+It also creates a great bonding experience between parent and fur baby!

 What they might not look forward to so much is bath time, which, mercifully, is only required when they get dirty.

-Their nails should be clipped when needed, although lots of exercise will naturally keep the nails of this active dog trimmed.
-Aim to brush the dog's teeth at least twice a week, ideally three.
+Their nails should be clipped when needed, although lots of exercise will naturally keep the nails of this active dog trim.
+Aim to brush the dog’s teeth at least twice a week, ideally three.
 This will help keep them healthy and allow you to see if they have any dental issues early on before anything starts to turn problematic.

 The Goberian will not usually bark without reason.
 As good guard dogs, they will vocalise to let their owners know that they think something is wrong, but in general, they are quiet dogs.